 A list containing animal names and dates, beside them various handwritten, not particularly accurate numbers, with crossed out text and post scripts – if we look at the ‘Register of reptiles and amphibians delivered by the Aquarium from 1 April 1914 to 31 March 1915’, it becomes clear that this piece of paper was in use, that people wrote on it and then changed it again, that it perhaps even passed through many pairs of hands.
 Why is it worthwhile taking a closer look at lists like this from the early 20th century?
-Because they teach us something about theof zoo animals in natural history collections and about how they were transformed into museum objects.
-Together with , practices of have always been one important component of natural history , a practice through which animals become – among others – , or .
-It is precisely this transition that we can trace in the ‘Register of delivered animals’, because it was only in the process of creating records of animal bodies at the museum in and , by assigning them an inventory number and – in this case – a price, that they became the property of the museum, became part of a collection or exhibition, where they gained new functions.
+Because they teach us something about the afterlife of zoo animals in natural history collections and about how they were transformed into museum objects.
+Together with preparation techniques, practices of record-keeping have always been one important component of natural history collecting, a practice through which animals become – among others – exhibits, objects of research or teaching tools.
+It is precisely this transition that we can trace in the ‘Register of delivered animals’, because it was only in the process of creating records of animal bodies at the museum in accession catalogues and inventory books, by assigning them an inventory number and – in this case – a price, that they became the property of the museum, became part of a collection or exhibition, where they gained new functions.
 In short: it was in this process that they changed their status, going from zoo attraction to collection item.
-Lists, inventories, and catalogues were also used to manage the in the collection.
+Lists, inventories, and catalogues were also used to manage the specimens in the collection.
 These lists map the order of knowledge in a collection.
 It is not just that: as tools for organising collections, they also shape and structure this order themselves.

 Object Transfer and the Circulation of Lists